-This summer is going to be 100% about the BBQ and we need to be locked and loaded!
-Ever since the 4th of July, I’ve been grilling up a storm and the end is nowhere in sight.
-And if we’re talking grilling, then we gotta break these bad boys (Spicy Baby Back Ribs) out for the next festivity!
+This summer is going to be 100% about GRILLING (per usual) and we need to be ready to go!
+Ever since Memorial Day, I’ve been grilling up a storm and the end is nowhere in sight.
+And if we’re talking grilling, then we gotta break these bad boys (Spiced Baby Back Ribs) out for the next festivity!

 - 1/2 cup dark brown sugar

 - 1/2 tablespoon freshly ground black pepper

 - 1/2 tablespoon cayenne pepper

 - 2 racks baby back pork ribs about 2 1/2 pounds each, membrane removed from the underside of each rack

 - Store bought or homemade bBQ sauce

 - potato chips to serve